KatherineHanson/daily-learning-journals/day-17.md

 - Scores page (html and JS): Kyle
 - Image-rendering: Zach (we had a little trouble with the images' container not allowing the user to select an individual image for event-listening/handling)
 - Settings (html and JS): Me

+We are excited about this idea and think/hope our audience will have fun with it.